GalKJ/Founders-and-Coders-Feature-project/README.md

 Although I used a tutorial to expose me to the basic concepts of canvas and give me a clear view of how many of the canvas methods intersect with each other I made sure I refactored the code in order to grasp a good understanding and realise my own goals.
 This is a starting point in an open ended project after all and a jump off point into further learning rather than an open and close case.

+### Debugging

+Due to the way that I built this feature by learning it piece by piece I've only just started to hit debugging issues.
+Below are some of the issues I'm working on currently.

 ### Issues

-- add touch control for mobile such as button icons with `addEventListener('touchstart')` Using a switch statement
+- add touch control for mobile such as button icons with `addEventListener('touchstart')`

+Using a switch statement